-Article 31 At this University, transfer to the second or third year grade level may be permitted, provided candidates pass the examination.
+- Article 31 At this University, transfer to the second or third year grade level may be permitted, provided candidates pass the examination. - 2 The candidates must meet the following criteria: - (1) have a bachelor's degree; - (2) have completed an appropriate duration of study at another university, such that it is reasonable to approve such a transfer;

-- 2 The candidates must meet the following criteria: - (1) have a bachelor's degree; - (2) have completed an appropriate duration of study at another university, such that it is reasonable to approve such a transfer; - (3) have graduated from a junior college or a technical college; - (4) have completed an appropriate duration of study overseas, such that it is reasonable to approve such a transfer; or - (5) have completed a specialized course at a vocational school that meets the standards set by the Minister of Education, Culture, Sports, Science and Technology. - (6) (Deleted) - (7) have completed an advanced course at an upper secondary school (limited to those who have completed at least two years of study and meet other criteria specified by the Minister of Education, Culture, Sports, Science and Technology). - 3 Applications for transfer admission are reviewed and approved by the President following deliberation by the relevant Faculty Council. - 4 The rules regarding transfer admission are provided elsewhere.
+- (3) have graduated from a junior college or a technical college; - (4) have completed an appropriate duration of study overseas, such that it is reasonable to approve such a transfer; or - (5) have completed a specialized course at a vocational school that meets the standards set by the Minister of Education, Culture, Sports, Science and Technology. - (6) (Deleted) - 3 Applications for transfer admission are reviewed and approved by the President following deliberation by the relevant Faculty Council. - 4 The rules regarding transfer admission are provided elsewhere.